Table of Contents

 This is just what it sounds like.
 This value could be the value of your vehicle that is justified after it is considered a total loss or write-off.
 Say you have a $3,000 stereo in your car, for example, that isn’t damaged in an accident.
 The value of the stereo could be a salvage value.
 Or your tires may all be okay, and you may be able to keep them after an accident.
 If that’s all you have to justify, that might be your salvage value.

-If you decide to keep it, you’ll need to file a notice of that to the DMV in the form of a salvage certificate.
+If you decide to keep it, you’ll need to file a notice of that with the DMV in the form of a salvage certificate.

 Subrogation